 The more severe the injury, the worse the memory damage may be.
-Depending on the location and severity, you could struggle with a healing memory for years.
+You could struggle with a healing memory for years depending on the location and severity.
 Some people never fully regain their pre-accident memory capacity and must alter their lifestyle to support their memory better.
-You are not likely to recover memories of the traumatic incident if you do not remember it initially, too.
+You are not likely to recover memories of the traumatic incident if you do not remember it initially.

 Unfortunately, these types of brain injuries are not uncommon among personal injury

 victims and are often the result of someone else’s negligence.
 You may very well be entitled to compensation if you’ve suffered a traumatic head injury that has resulted in memory impairment or loss.
 If this is you, reach out to one of our dedicated personal injury attorneys today.
 Call us at 203-348-4100

 or fill out our contact form

 to get started.
 Your consultation for personal injury matters is free of charge.